infernojs/inferno/README.md

 #### - `recyclingEnabled` (default: `true`)

 This enables DOM node recycling within Inferno, so that DOM nodes are re-used upon diposal.
-It can have significant performance benefits, but may also experiences side-effects with custom elements.
+It can have significant performance benefits, but may also cause side-effects with custom elements.

 ## Functional component hooks